The Society Wheel

 This section also includes reference services - i.e. production, storage, lending and sale of encyclopedias, books, etc. - and services related to the labour market, such as recruitment,

 employment services, labor law and work environment issues.
+Finally the subsector comprises consultancy regarding e.g. management, technology, law, accounting and marketing.

 The sector has been divided into the following sub-sectors:

-Personal life, associations and religion
+Personal life, associations, cultural heritage and religion

 and art (visual arts, literature, food art).
 Note that activities that aim to satisfy other experiences than entertainment and art, e.g. nature experiences and amusement park attractions, has been classified as a part of tourism (see Net above).